-and show the results in Fig. 2.
+3.1.2 Phase Percentage Not Matching Corresponding Duration Ratio the three phases (copy, sort, and reduce) in a reduce task.
+Such fixed settings make it easy to monitor a task's progress, but the progress rate calculated by progress/time may be unstable.
+To demonstrate this, we analyze the time duration of all the phases defined in Hadoop for typical jobs, such as Grep, WordCount, and Sort, in our local cluster and show the results in Figure 2.
 As we can see from the figure, the time duration ratio of phases varies a lot in different types of jobs and environments.
 In the three jobs, the sort phase consumes the shortest time and has the fastest progress rate in the reduce tasks.
 As a result, the progress rate of reduce tasks in those jobs will speed up from the copy to the sort phase and slow down from the sort to the reduce phase, which breaks the second assumption.
-In another experiment, we run grep on 6 GB of synthetic data and tune the regular expression so that its output sizes vary from 10 to 100 percent.
+In another experiment, we run grep on 6 GB of synthetic data and tune the regular expression so that its output sizes vary from 10% to 100%.
 We found that the ratio of the time duration of the three phases (copy, sort, reduce) in reduce tasks can vary substantially.
 Such fluctuation of progress rate will affect the estimation of a task's remaining time and mislead the judgement of straggler tasks.